mattansb/ANOVA-and-Contrasts-in-R/README.md

 # Programme

-In a joint Berger-Kessler lab meeting (May 16, 2018), I will introduce and demonstrate how to conduct ANOVAs and compute contrasts (including interaction contrasts) in R using the afex and emmeans packages.
+In this workshop (May 16, 2018), I will introduce and demonstrate how to conduct ANOVAs and compute contrasts (including interaction contrasts) in R using the afex and emmeans packages.